HectiqAI/hectiqai.github.io/_posts/2020-02-16-voxmedia-collab.md

 				</p>
 				<hr class="hr-md mb-7">
 				<p>
 					Have you ever felt like someone is spying on you all over the web?
 You shop for a pair of shoes online... and curiously enough Facebook Ads suggests you that specific pair of shoes 10 min later.
-Not any pair of shoes: The EXACT same.
-What a coincidence!
+Not any pair of shoes: The EXACT same pair.
+What a coincidence right!?
 At Hectiq, we prefer calling this a Deep Learning Workstation Ad Network, and it’s following us everywhere.
 Welcome to the wonderful world of third-party cookies, real time bidding and data management platform.
 				</p>
 				<h2 class="font-weight-bold mt-8">
 				  Third-party vs first-party cookies